zqfang/GSEApy/docs/gseapy_tutorial.rst

 .. _tutorial:

 ======================================
-A Protocol to Prepare files for GSEAPY
+A Protocol to Prepare files for GSEApy
 ======================================

-As a biological researcher, I like protocols, so as other researchers, too.
+As a biological researcher, I like protocols.

-Here is an short tutorial to walk you through gseapy.
+Here is a short tutorial for you to walk you through gseapy.

 For file format explanation, please see `here <http://software.broadinstitute.org/gsea/doc/GSEAUserGuideFrame.html.>`_